 - Elsa dress

-This dress made the top three mainly because of the reaction from Janne.
+This dress made the top three mainly because of the reaction from the recipient.
 She was so extremely happy, that it made me melt (haha)

 I thought that picking a favourite crochet item would be easier, since I have fewer to choose from.
 But in the end I was left with two projects that I couldn’t reduce to one.